Five Books Where Criminals Save the Day

 Recent Comments

-- krad on “Whatever’s going on with you, I hope you figure it out” — Spider-Man: Homecoming 1 min ago
+- clmd4moo on Listen to Cassandra Khaw’s “These Deathless Bones”, a Free Audiobook Horror Story 1 hour ago

+- AlanBrown on The Bodies of the Girls Who Made Me: On Fanfic and Storytelling 2 hours ago

-- Paladin Burke on “Whatever’s going on with you, I hope you figure it out” — Spider-Man: Homecoming 2 mins ago
+- AlanBrown on “Whatever’s going on with you, I hope you figure it out” — Spider-Man: Homecoming 2 hours ago

-- Paladin Burke on “Whatever’s going on with you, I hope you figure it out” — Spider-Man: Homecoming 18 mins ago

-- BrendaA on “Whatever’s going on with you, I hope you figure it out” — Spider-Man: Homecoming 31 mins ago
+- AlanBrown on Jean-Luc’s New Admiral Uniform From Star Trek: Picard Means Flashbacks Are Coming 2 hours ago

+- AlanBrown on Disney Brings on Chernobyl Creator Craig Mazin to Reboot Pirates of the Caribbean 2 hours ago